wp-plugins/meeting-scheduler-by-vcita/readme.txt

 1. Customize your business hours and sync with your phone and existing calendar—Outlook, Google, iCal and more.

 == Changelog ==
+ = Appointment Booking and online Scheduling by vCita Version 3.6.0 =
+ * New "Future booking" setting which lets you set Maximum time for advance bookings, to prevent appointments from being scheduled to far in advance
+ * New design for the email notifications sent from vCita to you & your clients
+ * More customization for the emails including branding colors and logo
+ * New!
+Email signature option was added

  = Appointment Booking and online Scheduling by vCita Version 3.5.0 =
  * Compatibility with WordPress 4.1
  * Added more flexibility with availability settings